Ilhama Guliyeva: Socio-political activity

-In the beginning of the 2000s, Ilhama Guliyeva publicly supports a new candidate for presidency – Ilham Aliyev.
-She gives concerts in the regions of Azerbaijan, runs her propaganda and makes a worthy contribution to Ilham Aliyev's successful election.
-Moreover, in 2002, Guliyeva receives the status of "International Cultural Executor" at the World Women's Congress in Beirut, the title of "The Art Queen of the Turkic World" in Turkey and four Humay Awards in Azerbaijan.
-Since 2003, together with a group of intelligent Azerbaijani women, Ilhama Guliyeva participated in several UN Geneva meetings and defended the rights of Azerbaijani women and children who had been affected by the Nagorno-Karabakh conflict.
-In 2004, at various conferences, symposiums and protest rallies in Goteborg, Strasbourg, Paris, Istanbul and in front of the building of European Parliament in Brussels, Guliyeva had comprehensive public speeches on Armenian occupation of Azerbaijani internationally recognized territories.
+In the beginning of the 2000s, Ilhama Guliyeva publicly supported a new candidate for presidency – Ilham Aliyev.
+She gives concerts in the regions of Azerbaijan, runs her propaganda, and makes a worthy contribution to Ilham Aliyev's successful election.
+Moreover, in 2002, Guliyeva received the status of "International Cultural Executor" at the World Women's Congress in Beirut, the title of "The Art Queen of the Turkic World" in Turkey and four Humay Awards in Azerbaijan.
+Since 2003, together with a group of intelligent Azerbaijani women, Ilhama Guliyeva has participated in several UN Geneva meetings and defended the rights of Azerbaijani women and children who had been affected by the Nagorno-Karabakh conflict.
+In 2004, at various conferences, symposiums, and protest rallies in Goteborg, Strasbourg, Paris, Istanbul and in front of the building of European Parliament in Brussels, Guliyeva had comprehensive public speeches on the Armenian occupation of internationally recognized Azerbaijani territories.
 As the result of active socio-political participation, Guliyeva was elected as the president of the "Academy of Culture" under the World Congress of Azerbaijanis/Dünya Azərbaycanlıları Konqresi in 2004.
 In 2007, at the headquarters of the Universal Peace Federation in Washington DC, Guliyeva received the status of Goodwill Ambassador.

 Personal life

 Ilhama Guliyeva created a short-term family life with Faig Mirmohsunov in the 1980s.
 During this very short marriage period, she adopted the surname of her spouse.
 However, she ended this marriage shortly and returned to her original last name.
-Moreover, Guliyeva adopted a child – Orkhan Nadirov, who is claimed to be a grandson of Guliyeva's aunt.
+Moreover, Guliyeva adopted a child—Orkhan Nadirov, who is claimed to be a grandson of Guliyeva's aunt.